 This document sets out the requirements for end-point assessment (EPA) for the civil engineering technician apprenticeship standard.
+It explains how EPA for this apprenticeship must operate.

-It is for end-point assessment organisations (EPAOs) who need to know how EPA for this apprenticeship must operate.
-It will also be of interest to civil engineering technician apprentices, their employers and training providers.
+This document provides the EPA design requirements for end-point assessment organisations (EPAOs) for this apprenticeship standard.
+It will also be useful for apprentices undertaking this apprenticeship, their employers and training providers.